How to Repay Your Student Loan On-Time, Every Time

 Some teachers who spend five complete and consecutive years working in low-income schools may be eligible to have student loan debt discharged.

 If your school closes while you are attending or soon after you graduate your debt might be discharged.
-In the case of a permanent disability or death, it can also be removed.
+In the case of a permanent disability or death, they can also remove it.

 Can I Pay More Than What’s Due Each Month?